 The most expensive clock of all time set a world record recently when it sold for $6.8 million.
-Built in 1835, the high quality and valuable clock was restored by precision clockmaker.
+Built in 1835, the high quality and valuable clock was restored by a precision clockmaker.

 It was not only a pendulum clock but also included a gold pocket watch at the top.

-Look no further for incredible displays of craftsmanship than the world of rare antique clocks.
 For both collectors and investors, the most expensive clocks offer high investment value and stunning historical collectible time pieces.

-Where Does The Time Go?
+Most Expensive Clocks – Where Does The Time Go?

 Time keeps on slippin, slippin, slippin, into the future.
 Steve Miller wrote a classic song over 40 years ago, talking about time slipping away and flying like an Eagle.